Ask Chef Dennis

 Ingredients

-Sauteed chicken breast with mushrooms in a saute pan.
+Sauteed chicken breast with mushrooms in a frying pan.

-• Dredge the chicken in flour seasoned with salt and pepper, then add it to a hot sauté pan with enough olive oil to saute the chicken.
+• Dredge the chicken in flour seasoned with salt and pepper, then add it to a hot sauté pan with enough olive oil to sauté it.

-• Sauté the chicken for 2-3 minutes on one side, then turn it over to saute the other side.
-At this time add the sliced mushrooms to the pan.
+• Sauté the breasts on one side for 2-3 minutes, then turn them over to cook the other side.
+After flipping, add the sliced mushrooms to the pan.

 • Continue to sauté the chicken, turning it as needed and letting the mushrooms cook.